ikorolev72/text_scrolling_ffmpeg/README.md

 ##  The Latest Version

-	version 1.4 2018.11.28
+	version 1.5 2018.12.02

 ##  Whats new

+	version 1.5 2018.12.02
+  + Added parameter $scrollingPostDelay for delay in the end of scrolling effect

 	version 1.4 2018.11.28
-  + Added delay in the endo of scrolling effect
+  + Added delay in the end of scrolling effect

 	version 1.3 2018.11.17
   + Added parameter outLine in function prepareSubtitles